Why Winter Flight-Seeing is a Must-Try Activity in Squamish

 From the Squamish Airport, unobstructed views of the Tantalus Range will greet you from across the runway.
 Arrive early to scope out your future flight path and give yourself ample time to check-in before your departure.
 All tours will rise high above the airport and the Squamish Valley before heading on route to your destination.
 Available flights can take you soaring over Squamish, Vancouver, Garibaldi Park, Whistler, Tantalus Provincial Park and more.
 Private charters are also available.

 Spend 24 minutes in the air over the famed Stawamus Chief granite wall, the incredible estuary where the Squamish River meets the Pacific Ocean, and through the immense glaciers of the Tantalus Range.
-The tour includes a complimentary 15-minute landing at Haberl Hut or Serratus lake.
+The tour includes a complimentary alpine landing in the Tantalus Mountains.

 *Landing is subject to weather